Cycle-to-cycle variations in cross-flow turbine performance and flow fields

-The results are much the same for the $\lambda\:=\:2.5$ case with the exception that the $\eta^*_{\Phi}$ trajectories at the performance peak are no longer statistically significant between the clusters (Figure \ref{corect}b-ii), though the time-averaged $\eta^*_{\Phi}$ distributions remain distinct.
-In comparison to $\lambda\:=\:1.5$, we observe a better collapse in $\eta^*_{\Phi}$ for the $\lambda\:=\:2.5$ case despite its higher performance variability.
+The results are much the same for the $\lambda\:=\:2.5$ case.
+In comparison to $\lambda\:=\:1.5$, we observe a better collapse in $\bar{\eta}^*_{\Phi}$ and $\eta^*_{\Phi}$ for the $\lambda\:=\:2.5$ case despite its higher performance variability.
 This is likely because the angle of attack profiles become less dependent on the tip-speed ratio as the tip-speed ratio increases (Figure \ref{nominal}).
 This means that, nominally, the sensitivity of the blade kinematics to inflow perturbations is inversely proportional to the tip-speed ratio.
 As a consequence, the hydrodynamics for $\lambda\:=\:2.5$ are potentially less sensitive to inflow perturbations than for $\lambda\:=\:1.5$.

 In summary, for both tip-speed ratios, performance based on a cluster-specific freestream kinetic power, $\eta^*_{\Phi}$, confirms the hypothesis that the observed flow-field and performance differences between clusters are primarily caused by inflow velocity variations.
 This performance dependency on the inflow velocity is in agreement with the axial-flow literature which has consistently shown that turbine power output is correlated with inflow conditions \citep{drualt2020}.
 Here, the increase in $\eta_{\Phi}$ observed for cluster 1 is a consequence of not accounting for the increased inflow kinetic energy, which increases turbine power output even as the actual efficiency is degraded by the lower cycle-specific tip-speed ratio.
 While these results suggest that it might be preferable to calculate efficiency on a cycle-specific basis, we found that this approach increases performance variability in this data set.